-Jól, you are our favourite.
+Jól, you are our favorite.

 One might think that all Christmases and traditions are like those from other Western countries.
 Well, no, it is not like that.
 Before Icelanders even started to call Christmas Christmas (Jól in Icelandic) and adopted Christianity, only one important day was celebrated - the winter solstice, after which daylight would become longer.
-During wintertime, days are dark, cold and harsh with only down to 3-4 hours of daylight.
+During wintertime, days are dark, cold, and harsh with only down to 3-4 hours of daylight.
 Furthermore, most countries have one Santa Claus, but Icelanders have about 12 extra, known as 13 trolls - Yule lads or Jólasveinar.
 They first came to Iceland in the 17th century.
 Evil, mean trolls who like to steal and play tricks on people.

 Each Jólasveinn has a unique interest.
-First comes Stekkjarstaur, known as a harasser of sheep and tries to drink milk from them, the second night it is Giljagaur - the milk stealer from the cowshed.
+First comes Stekkjarstaur, known as a harasser of sheep, and tries to drink milk from them, the second night it is Giljagaur - the milk stealer from the cowshed.
 On December 14th, comes Stúfur and he is super short!
 When Þvörusleikir comes on December 15th, people should hide all their wooden spoons after preparing food because he loves to lick the leftovers, while his brother Pottasleikir steals leftovers from pots.
 Another stealer is Askasleikir who hides under the bed hoping somebody will put an unfinished bowl on the floor.
 If the door slams on December 18th, it is probably because of Hurðaskellir, he loves to scare people with the noise of slamming doors.

-Addicted to Icelandic yoghurt Skyr is Skyrgámur, so people need to stay aware of what they have in the fridge.
+Addicted to Icelandic yogurt Skyr is Skyrgámur, so people need to stay aware of what they have in the fridge.
 Bjúgnakrækir who comes on December 20th is a sausage lover, and his brother Gluggagægir is a window stalker meaning to check what he could steal.
-Gáttaþefur smells everything thanks to his enormous nose, but his most favourite is laufabrauð (leaf bread)!
-Meat stealer Ketkrókur comes just one day before Christmas Eve and last of the Yule lads is Kertasníkir coming on December 24th.
+Gáttaþefur smells everything thanks to his enormous nose, but his most favorite is laufabrauð (leaf bread)!
+Meat stealer Ketkrókur comes just one day before Christmas Eve and the last of the Yule lads is Kertasníkir coming on December 24th.
 In the past, he followed children around to steal their candles.

 Everyone has to get a piece of new clothing, otherwise, the Christmas cat Jólakötturinn will come and eat these unlucky people.
-In the past, new clothes were given to children if they behaved well and were diligent in helping with household chores such as preparing the sheep wool for clothes making.
+In the past, new clothes were given to children if they behaved well and were diligent in helping with household chores such as preparing the sheep wool for clothesmaking.
 If they were lazy, they did not get new clothes, and therefore threats were made about the Christmas cat.

 When it comes to traditions, Advent is the time when it all begins.
 As in every country celebrating Christmas, Advent starts on the fourth Sunday before Christmas.
-From the beginning of December, Icelanders set up Christmas lights into their windows and decorate with lights strings outside on their houses with Christmas lights.
+From the beginning of December, Icelanders set up Christmas lights on their windows and decorate with lights strings outside on their houses with Christmas lights.
 Christmas trees are set up in towns and decorated.
 One of the main reasons is, of course, Christmas, but since Icelanders don't get so much daylight during this time of year, lights are making everything look just much brighter.

 When the lights have been put up, most families have another Christmas tradition.
 They meet and make "Laufabrauð" (leaf bread) together, which you can't celebrate Christmas without, in Iceland.
 Laufabrauð might look to you like a big fragile flat snowflake with different patterns.
-It is fried in oil and eaten with butter as a side dish with the Hangikjöt, ham or other Christmas meals.
+It is fried in oil and eaten with butter as a side dish with the Hangikjöt, ham, or other Christmas meals.
 If you want to try Laufabrauð, you will easily find it in every store in Iceland during Christmas time.

-When it comes to the movies, there are some classics Icelanders watch every year like How the Grinch Stole Christmas, Home Alone, Love Actually or Elf.
+When it comes to the movies, there are some classics Icelanders watch every year like How the Grinch Stole Christmas, Home Alone, Love Actually, or Elf.
 Not many Christmas movies are from the homeland, although Icelanders have a pretty good collection of movies to watch.

 Jóladagar - days around Christmas when everything becomes calm and quiet.

-Preparing food, building and decorating the Christmas tree and maybe still a little bit of stressing out because of the last presents to buy.
+Preparing food, building and decorating the Christmas tree, and maybe still a little bit of stressing out because of the last presents to buy.
 What's going on from December 23rd until January 6th?

 December 23rd is called Þorláksmessa - St. Thorlakur's Day

 Also, on this day, putting up the Christmas tree is a tradition in most Icelandic families.
 Even though there were not such Christmas trees in the past as we know today.
-Since Iceland is a country known for lack of trees, the first Christmas trees were Rowan (mountain ash) and the first similar model of Christmas tree we know today was set up in 1862.
+Since Iceland is a country known for its lack of trees, the first Christmas trees were Rowan (mountain ash), and the first similar model of Christmas tree we know today was set up in 1862.